What is a Vulnerability Assessment Lead Instructor?

 - Course dates and locations are subject to change.

-The 2020 Lead Instructor course schedule has not yet been determined.
-Please check back often for updates.
-Once new courses are added, all approved Lead Instructor applicants will receive an email notification.
+The FSPCA 2023 Lead Instructor course schedule is being determined.
+As additional courses are added, all approved Lead Instructor Candidates will be notified.